prettydiff/simple/readme.md

 * document explicit error states
 * Allowing implicit coercion of null to boolean false in expression to eliminate need for some null checks.
 This convenience may or may not be a good idea and will need to be revisited in practice.
 * The return keyword will terminate a block.
 Investigate if this is a problem where a function contains numerous blocks.
-* a random number method
+* a random number method, possibly a global Math object with various methods for things like sin, cosine, tangent